c1au6i0/muaydata/content/post/2019-03-24-figthing-diseases.markdown

 All the operations that we discussed in the last two paragraphs are taken care of by ```caret::trainControl```.
-You might have notice that in the code above we are not using a *repeated cross-validation`* but we have indicated instead ```method = "adaptive_cv```.
+You might have notice that in the code above we are not using a *repeated cross-validation* but we have indicated instead ```method = "adaptive_cv```.
 What is that?
 It is an [algorithm](https://topepo.github.io/caret/adaptive-resampling.html) to  adaptability look for the best *tuning parameters* for our model and, as Max Kuhn put it "concentrates on values that are the in the neighborhood of the optimal settings".
 Let's clarify what are this *tuning parameters*. **The tuning parameters (hyperparamters) are those parameters that are not derived by the data but are decided beforehand**.
 For example, in order to increase the interpretability of regression and reduce co-linearity, we might decide to limit the number of coefficients and/or their total magnitude, and thus develop a more parsimonious model.
 In the package ```glmnet```, we can do that setting the hyperparameters ```alpha``` and ```lambda```.
 Similarly, in decision tree we need to decide how many variables to consider at each split (```mtry```) or other parameters that control the tree size (```cp```). **Using ```method = "adaptive_cv```, combinations of hyperparmetes will be automatically searched and evaluated in each sample to obtain the best parameters _*and hyperparameters*_ for the model (i.e. that maximize accuracy)**.

 ## Preprocessing

 Before training our first model we need to spend also some few words on preprocessing.
-This is getting long but who cares? no one will really read this post (maybe Alessandro will check it out).
+This is getting long but who cares?
+No one will really read this post (maybe Alessandro will check it out).
 We have a lot of variables, more than 2000 and that put quite some computational burden on my personal laptop.
 We might no need all those variables, because some of them might have **near zero variance** (imagine a column made of only one identical value) or might be **very correlated to each other**.
-Moreover, we can using **principal component analysis** ([PCA](https://en.wikipedia.org/wiki/Principal_component_analysis)) to use linear combination of variables that explain most of the variability of the data.
+Moreover, we can employ **principal component analysis** ([PCA](https://en.wikipedia.org/wiki/Principal_component_analysis)) to use linear combination of variables that explain most of the variability of the data.
 Finaly, we can **impute missing data** using a **k-nearest neighbors algorithm**, that use the distance to the closest sample to calculate the values that will be substitute to the missing data.
 All this computations can be very conveniently done before training our models using the argument ```preProcess = c("nzv", "corr","knnImpute","pca")```, when calling the function ```caret::train```.

 ## GLMNET

 We are ready!
 Let's train our first model, ["a generalized linear model via penalized maximum likelihood"](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html), using the package above mentioned ```glmnet```.
-Because of the limited computational capability of my laptop we are going to try only 5 different combinations of hyperparameters for each resample (````tuneLength = 5```). _*This is definitely an inadequate number of combinations*_ (I would have tried at least 100 if I could) _*but will still give as the opportunity to see how to train a model an evaluate it.*_
+Because of the limited computational capability of my laptop we are going to try only 5 different combinations of hyperparameters for each resample (````tuneLength = 5```). **This is definitely an inadequate number of combinations*_ (I would have tried at least 100 if I could)** but will still give as the opportunity to see how to train a model an evaluate it.

 ```r